mhatzl/mantra-wiki/5-Requirements/5-REQ-requirement.md

 ### `req.collect.extern`: Collect requirements from external sources

-There are various project management tools, and it is infeasible to implement collectors for each one.
-Therefore, a JSON schema must be defined to which tools can export to.

-Besides JSON, the schema should also be usable for formats such as YAML, TOML, RON (Rust Object Notation), because they are similar to JSON and might be preferred by some users.
+- **Parents:** [`req.collect`, `exchange.requirements.schema`]

+Collect externally defined requirements from files that adhere to the schema defined in `exchange.requirements.schema`.

+*mantra* must be able to collect external requirements from the following file formats:

+- JSON

+*mantra* may support to collect external requirements from the following file formats:

+- RON (Rust Object Notation)
+- TOML

 ## `req.manual`: Mark requirements to require manual verification